Vision of the Archdiocese

 To build a more vibrant, evangelising and missionary Church in 10 years.

 Archbishop William Goh expressed this hope for the Catholic Church in Singapore when he was installed as archbishop in 2013.

 These words have become a rallying call for Catholics and Catholic organisations, inspiring them to support the realisation of the pastoral vision of the Archdiocese of Singapore.
 The words provide a picture of what the Church of tomorrow could be:

-A Church where every individual Catholic is joyous in his or her faith and is engaged with fellow Catholics as well as the broader community.
-It is a Church that is constantly growing in faith, conversions and vocations.
+A Church where every Catholic is joyous in daily living,constantly growing in faith and engaged with fellow Catholics as well as the broader community to build the Kingdom of God on earth.

-Much has happened in the three years since the vision was first introduced.
+Much has happened in the seven years since the vision was first introduced.

 People are rediscovering their faith with renewed vigour.
 Priests, religious, and laity are working in greater communion.

 New organisations have been established in the archdiocese, while existing organisations are being rejuvenated or restructured.

 Several initiatives and projects have been rolled out to improve governance, establish standards, develop strategies, and align priorities.